Core Standards - Web Resources

-BIG6™ For Kids
+BIG 6 For Kids

-Children's Literature Association of Utah
+Children's Literature Association of Utah (CLAU)

-The Children's Literature Association of Utah (CLAU) is a volunteer organization of individuals who have a personal or professional interest in children's literature.
+A volunteer organization of individuals who have a personal or professional interest in children's literature.
 The organization's purposes are: to encourage the reading, study, and writing of children's literature; to provide a forum for all points of view and levels of experience in children's books; and to gather and share information about children's literature.

 The Children's Literature Web Guide

-The Children's Literature Web Guide is an attempt to gather together and categorize the growing number of Internet resources related to books for Children and Young Adults.
+This is an attempt to gather together and categorize the growing number of Internet resources related to books for Children and Young Adults.
 This is a great gateway to other resources.

-Center for Media Literacy
+Center for Media Literacy (CML)

-The Center for Media Literacy is dedicated to a new vision of literacy for the 21st century: the ability to communicate competently in all media forms, print and electronic, as well as to access, understand, analyze and evaluate the powerful images, words and sounds that make up our contemporary mass media culture.
+This is dedicated to a new vision of literacy for the 21st century: the ability to communicate competently in all media forms, print and electronic, as well as to access, understand, analyze and evaluate the powerful images, words and sounds that make up our contemporary mass media culture.

 Media Literacy Project

-NMMLP is an outreach project of one of the best private schools (6-12) in the world, Albuquerque Academy, and it is supported by the New Mexico State Department of Education, the New Mexico Department of Health, the McCune Foundation and other public and private sources.
+This is an outreach project of one of the best private schools (6-12) in the world, Albuquerque Academy, and it is supported by the New Mexico State Department of Education, the New Mexico Department of Health, the McCune Foundation and other public and private sources.

 This form allows you to search the Lexile Database.
 The Lexile measure is a number indicating an approximate range of reading difficulty in terms of the semantic difficulty (vocabulary) and syntactic complexity (sentence length).

 Virtual Field Trips

-The Utah Education Network has developed three virtual tours to help you with the Library Media Core.
+Utah Education Network (UEN) has developed three virtual tours to help you with the Library Media Core.
 These tours are titled "Pioneer, Utah's Free Online Library, Integrating the Internet, and Pioneer's World Book Online".